django-crispy-forms/django-crispy-forms/docs/crispy_tag_forms.rst

 {% crispy %} tag with forms
 ===========================

 django-crispy-forms implements a class called ``FormHelper`` that defines the form rendering behavior.
-Helpers give you a way to control form attributes and its layout, doing this in a programatic way using Python.
+Helpers give you a way to control form attributes and its layout, doing this in a programmatic way using Python.
 This way you write as little HTML as possible, and all your logic stays in the forms and views files.

 Fundamentals
 ~~~~~~~~~~~~